-This approach to counselling and psychotherapy does not require you, as the client, to be familiar with what mindfulness is about.
+You don't need to be familiar with what mindfulness is about to work with me.
 Instead, mindfulness supports me in the work that I do.
 My own mindfulness practice, for instance, helps bolster my resilience as a therapist.
 It also helps enhance the therapeutic space I provide.

 Mindfulness is about bringing awareness to the present moment.
 Whatever arises in the here-an-now is met with compassion, warmth and non-judgement.
 Counsellors and psychotherapists aim to provide a therapeutic space imbued with the qualities of kindness, empathy and non-judging acceptance.
 Mindfulness-based psychotherapists use the principles and practice of mindful awareness to help underpin these qualities in their work.